nemonik/hands-on-DevOps/docs/markdown.md

 --

-the effort again will likely fail.
+The effort again will likely fail.

 --